-“Gypsy criminals…We will set your homes on fire…You will burn inside your houses!” are the words a small community of Romani settlers heard from Hungarian demonstrators as they barricaded themselves in their homes for safety; the protesters threw rocks at innocent families as the police stood by watching.
-Although this sounds like the story of a hate crime from the 20th century, this violent attack occurred less than six years ago.
+“Gypsy criminals…We will set your homes on fire…You will burn inside your houses!” are the words a small community of Romani settlers heard as they barricaded themselves in their homes for safety.
+The protesters threw rocks at innocent families as the police stood by watching.
+Although this sounds like the story of a hate crime from the 20th century, this violent attack occurred in Hungary less than six years ago.
 (1)

 To explore the derivation and modern-day progression of anti-Roma discrimination in France, it is necessary to first examine the historical background of Romani migration and the subsequent attitude that developed in European countries.
 The traces of Roma history are not easily identifiable since the ethnic and linguistic origins of the group only came into light during the eighteenth century.
 Philological researchers observed striking similarities between the Romani language and Sanskrit, an Indian language, and concluded that the Roma likely migrated from the Punjab region of northern India between the ninth and fourteenth centuries.
 (3) Migrating through the Balkan region, the Roma were first mentioned in Persian documents recorded by the famous poet Ferdowsi who noted that the ethnic group had been “imported” from India for entertainment purposes (Bunescu, 13).
 Greek forces conquered the territory in the late ninth century, capturing the Zott (4) in the process and transferring them to Byzantium.
 As the Black Plague reached the Byzantine capital of Constantinople, the Roma are believed to have migrated further towards modern-day Europe, slowly appearing in various parts of Western and Central Europe by the beginning of the fifteenth century (Achim, 10).